test-fullautomation/robotframework-testsuitesmanagement/test/TSM_TestUsecases.rst

   [VARIANT_HANDLING / GOODCASE]

-   **With parameter configuration file taken from local config folder; robot file has same name as configuration file**
+   **With parameter configuration file taken from config folder (placed beside the executed robot file); robot file has same name as configuration file**

    Expected: Configuration parameters taken from configuration file with same name as the robot file